Day 1. To Delhi

 Day 11.
 Satpura

-Morning and afternoon game drives either perched high on an elephant or using a traditional jeep.
+Morning and afternoon game drives by jeep.
 Satpura is one of the least visited of India’s Parks, yet offers some of the best safari experiences - including kayaking and walking.
 The landscape is rugged with narrow gorges, deep ravines, dense forests and supports a vast number of mammals including the tiger, leopard, bison and wild dog.

 Day 12.
 Satpura

 Another full day with morning and afternoon game drives.
 For Birders November to March is an exciting time with a plethora of migratory birds visiting the Tawa reservoir.
 Look out for sloth, wild boar, nilgai and sambar.

 Day 13.
 To Delhi

 Morning drive to Bhopal.
 Board afternoon Shatabdi Express train to Delhi.
 Overnight at The Royal Plaza Hotel.